 2. Trim the stems at a 45-degree angle when you first place them in water and recut them each time you change the water.

 When the flower’s stems are cut at an angle, the surface area of the stem increases and the flowers can take up more water.
 Try not to crush or bruise the stems.
 Sharp tools are a real plus here, and knives tend to work better than scissors.
 Also, be sure to trim any leaves from the stem that will be submerged in the water.

 3. Water temperature makes a difference to keep your cut flowers fresh

 When you go out to your garden to cut flowers, take a bucket of warm water with you.
 The water should be 100-110 degrees Fahrenheit.
 Place the flowers in warm water as soon as you cut them.
 Warm water has fewer air bubbles than cold water and moves up the stems faster.

 4. Place flowers (vase and all) in the refrigerator at night.

 This is probably the least practical and most beneficial step.
 Flowers respire at a much faster rate in warmer temperatures.
-While placing your flowers in the refrigerator might not be feasible every night moving them to the coldest room in your house or at least our of the warmest room will help significantly.
+While placing your flowers in the refrigerator might not be feasible every night moving them to the coldest room in your house or at least one of the warmest rooms will help significantly.

 Take these four steps, and you will dramatically increase the enjoyment of your cut flowers.
-You will also spare yourself the time, energy, and money trying aspirin, pennies, sprite or vodka.
+You will also spare yourself the time, energy, and money trying aspirin, pennies, sprite, or vodka.
 Please let us know your experience keeping cut flowers fresh in the comments below.
-If you enjoyed this article, please consider subscribing to the blog or follow me on twitter at H2oTrends.
+If you enjoyed this article, please consider subscribing to the blog or following me on Twitter at H2oTrends.